- 9th Grade

 There is no tuition fee at eAchieve Academy

 As an online public charter school option chartered through the Waukesha school district, any K-12 student in Wisconsin is eligible to attend tuition-free.
 Students only pay for textbooks and lab materials required for some classes.
+If you're enrolled in a school in any Wisconsin district, then you qualify for our affordable program.

 Full-time students receive a free laptop